 Mars has been the target of over 40

-robotic spacecraft missions, many of which (especially the USSR's) failed
+robotic spacecraft missions, many of which, especially the USSR's, failed

 (wow! incompetence or

-All types: flybys, orbiters, landers, rovers.
-Successful missions
+have been undertaken: flybys, orbiters, landers, rovers.

 Important Earlier Missions: